keitaroinc/ckanext-saml2auth/README.md

     ckanext.saml2auth.enable_ckan_internal_login = True

     # Indicates if CKAN should auto create a user for a new SAML login
-    # Note that if set False, a new user must be manually created in CKAN before they can log in using SAML
+    # If set False, a new user must be manually created in CKAN before they can log in using SAML
+    # If set False, existing user must be in active state to able to log in.
     # Default: True
     ckanext.saml2auth.create_user_via_saml = True